ethankennerly/climate-champion/design.md

         1. [ ] Why is there a duplicate government?
             1. Three islands, with land bridge.
             1. Remove downward CO2 traveler.
-            1. [ ] Car commute on land.
+            1. Car commute on land.
+            1. Airplane travel up right screen.
-            1. [ ] Couple travels from left off screen to center of first island.
+            1. Couple travels from left off screen to center of first island.
+            1. [ ] Couple tweens to next place.
+            1. Next couple travel to next island.
+                1. [ ] If four children, travel from first to next island.
             1. [ ] First couple on first island.
             1. [ ] Stations tween from the couple.
             1. [ ] Bed of next couple on right side.
-            1. [ ] Next couple travel to next island.
         1. [ ] Start meter fill in middle.
         1. [ ] Couple travels from home to plot.
             1. [ ] Hammer animates and radial meter appears.